isabella232/dtm.en/help/using/administration/c-create-manage-groups-enterprise-dashboard.md

    ![](assets/groups1.png)

-   In order for the group to display in the list, it must be added in the Adobe Admin Console, as explained in [Manage Web Property Access in DTM](../administration/c-create-manage-groups-enterprise-dashboard.md#section_9BDEC92A8D284D1F952192C9373D82FA).
+   For the group to display in the list, it must be added in the Adobe Admin Console, as explained in [Manage Web Property Access in DTM](../administration/c-create-manage-groups-enterprise-dashboard.md#section_9BDEC92A8D284D1F952192C9373D82FA).

    If a user has already been added as a user to the [!DNL Experience Cloud], that user can be added to the group by clicking into the Users tab.
 Adding a user creates or updates the user in DTM and assigns the user to the appropriate DTM group.